wp-plugins/collapsing-categories/readme.txt

 Contributors: robfelty
 Donate link: http://blog.robfelty.com/plugins
 Plugin URI: http://blog.robfelty.com/plugins
-Tags: categories, sidebar, widget
+Tags: categories, sidebar, widget, navigation
 Requires at least: 2.8
 Tested up to: 3.0.1
 Stable tag: 1.2.2

-This plugin uses Javascript to dynamically expand or collapsable the set of posts for each category.
+Adds a widget which uses Javascript to dynamically expand or collapse the set of posts for each category.

 == Description ==

-This is a very simple plugin that uses Javascript to form a collapsable set of links in the sidebar for the categories.
-Every post corresponding to a given category will be expanded.
+Collapsing Categories creates an expandable list of categories and subcategories.
+It can also expand to show posts.
+The primary usage is as a widget, but you can also use the code in your theme manually if you wish (see installation instructions)

 = What's New?=

-* 1.2.3 (2010.08.19)

-* 1.2.2 (2010.08.05)
-    * fixed self class for category archive pages (error pointed out by ltache)

-* 1.2.1 (2010.07.25)
+* 2.0 (2011.07.29)
+    * Can now use custom taxonomies
+    * Don't display any tags for title if title is empty
+    * Easier style handling
+    * Updated settings page
-    * Fixed bug where top-level categories did not show up if only had posts in sub-sub categories.
+    * Fixed bug with extraneous li when not showing posts (thanks neoen for pointing it out)
-    * Fixed post counting errors
+    * Fixed bugs with styling in IE

-* 1.2 (2010.06.18)
-    * Added option to automatically expand categories to which a post is assigned on single post pages
+    * Added option to show empty categories
-    * Storing posts in a javascript array and only adding to the DOM when requested (speeds page load)
-    * fixed bug where empty subcategory with non-empty subsubcategory doesn't show up
+    * Added accordion option
+    * Added ability to sort posts by menu order

-= CSS Class changes =
+= Style changes =
-Version 1.1 introduces different css classes to the collapsing categories and posts, which should make it easier to style in the future, and more consistent across my other collapsing plugins
-Please see below for an explanation of the css classes
+Version 2.0 introduces a simpler method for styling widgets, and each widget can be styled separately.
+Several options are included.
+If you don't like those options, you can also use your own css in your theme.

 == Installation ==